Eisenhower Chapel in Denver

 Eisenhower Chapel in the Lowry Town Center in east Denver, Colorado.

-A historic Chapel, this beautifully restored military chapel seats 170 and is available to rent for weddings, memorials, bar or bat mitzvahs, community events, religious services, school functions, and other organization events.
-Charming and intimate, the Eisenhower Chapel in Denver is one of Denver’s most historic venues for services and events.
-There is a spacious sanctuary where larger events are held, as well as a small conference room upstairs that is perfect for smaller meetings.
+A historical treasure, this beautifully restored military chapel seats 175-200 and is available to rent for weddings, memorials, bar or bat mitzvahs, community events, religious services, concerts, school functions, meetings, films, and more.
+Charming, intimate and conveniently located, the Eisenhower Chapel is one of Denver’s most historic venues for services and events.
+The spacious sanctuary is ideal for larger events and a second-floor loft, fit for 12-18, is perfect for meetings.

 Visit the Chapel